 Internal Grants

 Internal grants are derived from the University’s annual budget and other internal resources, as well as unconditional research donations made to the University by outside bodies, without stipulating specific restrictions on the research topic.
 Internal grants are used to support academic research which is expected to yield original results or findings that generate new knowledge and to develop concepts consistent with the research and educational objectives of the University.
 Results obtained are also likely to generate interest in a subsequent research project of a broader scope to be considered from other funds.
-For More Information Please Reference to Researcher Guide.
+For Regulations and Guidelines click here.

 Deanship of Research Grants

 The generous funds donated by His Majesty Sultan Qaboos are used to support long-term, multidisciplinary strategic research projects of importance to the Sultanate.
 The aim of such projects is to generate new knowledge and discoveries leading to substantial socio-economic benefits to the Omani society in the long run.
 Researchers are expected to obtain major results and identify anticipated direct benefits to prospective users.
 This type of research is expected to help the University build an infrastructure for “centers of excellence” in vital areas, in addition to making a solid contribution to the advancement of University’s academic programs.
 This type of research should generally go along with the Sultanate's long term planning goals.
-For More Information Please Reference to Researcher Guide.
+For Regulations and Guidelines click here.

 External Grants

 External grants are received from sponsors, such as national, regional and international agencies, industry, individuals and philanthropic organizations, to support academic research in certain specific fields.
 The Deanship of Research gathers information on such donations and disseminates it to Colleges and Research Centers, for circulation to researchers.
 In some cases the researcher may apply directly to the sponsor.
 However, the Deanship’s approval has to be obtained.
-For More Information Please Reference to Researcher Guide.
+The terms and conditions is based on agreement.

 Omantel Grant